The Last Hurrah of Summer and How to Honor Labor Day in Muskegon County

 Make a Splash at Michigan’s Adventure

 Nothing beats family togetherness and nothing says “summer” more than a ride down a giant water slide.
-Labor Day weekend (Friday, Saturday and Sunday) are the final days of the 2020 season.
-Due to COVID safety restrictions, Michigan’s Adventure is operating on a limited capacity.
-Pre-purchase of waterpark tickets is required at www.miadventure.com
+Labor Day weekend (Friday through Monday) are the final days of the 2021 season for Michigan’s Adventure.
+Please note that admission tickets must be purchased online and cannot be purchased at the park.

-Have a delicious burger, or hot dog, and a frosty root beer delivered to your car window at one of our TWO Dog ‘n Suds Drive In Restaurants (one in Montague and one in Norton Shores).
-Then drive on over to one of the remaining Michigan Drive Inn Theaters.
-Getty Drive Inn offers a double feature at dusk on four outdoor movie screens.
+Drive the family in to one of Michigan’s few remaining drive in theaters.
+The Getty Drive Inn offers a double feature at dusk on four outdoor movie screens.
 Every family should experience this summer tradition.

-Get a Taste of the Muskegon Polish Festival
+Have a Barrel of fun at the Muskegon Polish Festival

 Tour Our Maritime Museums